durrantlab/subpex/README.md

       initial states (istates).
     - Make sure to link the files needed to start the SubPEx simulations (the ones you put in the `./reference/` directory above).
-      - Check lines 24-26.
-Replace {REFERENCE}, {RESTART_FILE}, and
+      - Search for `{REFERENCE}`, `{RESTART_FILE}`, and `{TOPOLOGY_FILE}`, and
-        {TOPOLOGY_FILE} with the appropriate file names.
+        then replace those strings with the appropriate file names (e.g., `reference/last_frame.pdb`, `reference/equil_npt.nc`, and
+        `reference/mol.prmtop`).
       - The script includes examples for NAMD and AMBER runs.
+Comment in/out the appropriate section for your MD engine.
-3. Modify the `runseg.sh`
+3. Modify the `westpa_scripts/runseg.sh` file.
     - This file runs each WESTPA/SubPEx walker (segment).
 It creates the needed directory, runs the walker simulation, and calculates the progress coordinate.
-    - Make sure the random seed number gets added to the MD-engine configuration file (check lines 66-72).
+    - Make sure SubPEx knows how to add the random seed number to the MD-engine configuration file (search for "`# CODE TO SET RANDOM SEED`").
 Be sure to comment out the NAMD code and uncomment the AMBER code if using AMBER as the MD engine.
-    - Link the necessary files to restart the walker simulation (check lines 79-88).
-Be sure to comment out/in the appropriate block for NAMD vs.
+    - Link the necessary files to restart the walker simulation (search for "`# LINK FILES TO RESTART WALKER`").
+You shouldn't need to change these filenames; be sure only to comment out/in the appropriate block for NAMD vs. AMBER.
-      AMBER.
-    - Be sure to call the correct MD engine (check lines 92-100).
+    - Be sure to call the correct MD engine (search for "`# CALL MD ENGINE`").
+      Again, no need to change these filenames; just comment out/in the appropriate block for NAMD vs. AMBER.
-    - Be sure to call the correct trajectory file for the pcoord.py script.
+    - Be sure to call the correct trajectory file for the pcoord.py script (search for "`# RUN PCOORD.PY`").
+No need to change these filenames; just comment out/in the appropriate block for NAMD vs. AMBER.
-      (check lines 110-114)

 ___Setup the environment___